rhagelstrom/BetterCombatEffects/README.md

 * Lifedrinker;DMG:[CHA], melee

 ## STACK
 Multiple identical effects are now ignored.
 If a PC/NPC is poisoned, it won't be poisoned again.
 This however can be overridden with the STACK tag for effects that need to stack such as a shadow's Strength Drain.
 The ignore duplicates can be disabled in the options menu.

 * Strength Drain; STR: -1d4; STACK; RESTL

+## Concentration
+Adding an new spell effect that requires concentration will automaticlly remove the previous concentration effects if any exist.

+## Roll Inititve Each Round
+If the House Rule "Roll init each round" is enabled, the inititive to adjust on values for effects will be adjusted accordiningly

 ## Dice in Effect
 Adding effect with a dice string automatically rolls the dice when the effect is applied.
 The Shadow's Strength Drain can now be automated.
+Only die that modify ability scores (STR,DEX,CON,WIS,INT,CHA) will be rolled

 ## Turn Modifiers
 * **TURNAS** will cause an effect to ACTIVIATE on the START of the PC/NPC turn.
 Using TURNAS along with DMGDT allows items such as the Cloak of Displacement or a Displacer Beast's Displacement to function properly.

   * Cloak of Displacement; GRANTDISATK; TURNAS; DMGDT